kito99/polymer-typescript-demo/README.md

 # Polymer App Toolbox - TypeScript Starter Kit

-This is a TypeScript version of the Polymer 2 Starter Kit that uses the [Polymer Decorators](https://github.com/Polymer/polymer-decorators) project.
+This is a TypeScript version of the [Polymer 2 Starter Kit](https://github.com/PolymerElements/polymer-starter-kit) that uses the [Polymer Decorators](https://github.com/Polymer/polymer-decorators) project.

-> NOTE The Polymer typings are currently in the `polymer-types` folder and are derived from the typings [in this branch](https://github.com/Polymer/polymer/tree/aomarks-typescript) of the Polymer project, and will be replaced with the official typings when they are available.

 This template is a starting point for building apps using a drawer-based layout.
 The layout is provided by `app-layout` elements.